-The NeoAir XLite is Therm-a-Rest’s new ultralight inflatable sleeping pad, weighing 12 ounces in size regular and 8 ounces in a size small, with a R-value of 3.2.
-It replaces the “original” NeoAir inflatable sleeping pad which weighed 14 ounces and had a slightly lower R-Value of 3.1 and is being discontinued.
+The NeoAir XLite is Therm-a-Rest’s ultralight inflatable sleeping pad, weighing 12 ounces in size regular and 8 ounces in a size small, with a R-value of 3.2.
+It replaces the “original” NeoAir inflatable sleeping pad which weighed 14 ounces and is being discontinued.
+See Sleeping Pad R-values.

 Pads like the XLite are easy to roll up and disappear inside your pack instead of having to be lashed to the outside with compression straps.
 I like their small footprint and don’t worry that much about puncturing one on a trip; they’re plenty tough as long as you don’t abuse them and remove rocks and sticks from your campsite before you put them on the ground.